 Yoga became my “gateway drug,” allowing me a taste for transformation: a sacred space to process my shadow work, a container for healing.
 That relationship with healing was an on and off love affair, and I’m so grateful my mat and my lessons were always there to support me.

 These one hour sessions gave me a glimpse into a space where my body, mind, and spirit could be places where I could safely rest instead of run away from.
 I began to realize I could cultivate a more trusting relationship with myself, which has become the most powerful realization for me and my life’s greatest work.

 Yoga began turning into finding any and all other modalities for transformation and living my best life.
-It has led me to intuitive vision and goal setting, which in turn led me to reiki and meditation.
+It has led me to intuitive vision and goal setting (or coaching), which in turn led me to become a reiki master (CRMT) and meditation in nature leader.
 It’s granted me access to learning more about aromatherapy, slower practices of asana (physical postures), as well as the powerful work of breathwork.
 All of these tools created to help supporting one’s healing journey of coming back home.

 And that’s exactly what I’d like to help others discover: anything that you need healing, respite, or space from, it’s all within.
 The tools you need to transform your life are already within you.
 Let’s discover them together.

 For even more fun details on me, please look here for an in-depth interview by the team at Yoga Garden!